UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/unicode.txt

   * Early days: we can fit all the code points in a two byte integer (65536 characters)

-  * Turns out that didn't work -- we now need 32 bit integer to hold all of unicode "raw" (UTC-4) -- well we dopnt need that many, but common machines don't have 24 bit integers.
+  * Turns out that didn't work -- we now need 32 bit integer to hold all of unicode "raw" (UTC-4) -- well we don't need quite that many, but common machines don't have 24 bit integers.

 Enter "encodings":